thepasterover/text_spammer/README.md

 # text_spammer
 A python script to spam someone's posts!
 This python script uses Pyautogui to spam someone's posts!
 Works and tested with Whatsapp, Facebook, messenger and Telegram.
 To make sure the script runs properly place the cursor on the text bar after giving necessary info to the scrip.
 This is only intended for fun.
 Don't use it to abuse someone.

 ### WARNING: I'm not responsible for any type of damage that may come to your account.
 To be on the safe side, use a fake account instead.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+If you don't want to get into so much hassle simply use the .exe file given.
+Thank you!

 ### Prerequisites
 > Python 3.6.7